sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

     return primes_list
 ```

+### testing solution version 2
-When we make this change, we see a massive decrease in performance.
+When we make this change, we find that we have fixed the accuracy problem but we see a massive decrease in performance.
 Our test for 100,000 now takes over 5 seconds!

 ```ruby
 There are 9592 prime numbers between 0 and 100000.